 Tensei Shitara Slime Datta Ken manga/light novel compared to the TenSura anime

 The story for the anime is based on the Tensei Shitara Slime Datta Ken light novel series by author Fuse and illustrator Mitz Vah.
-The author has averaged two new books per years.
+The author has averaged two new books per year.
 Volume 13.5 released in 2019, but it’s a recap novel.
-Volume 14 released on March 29, 2019, while Volume 15 is scheduled to release on September 28, 2019.
+Volume 16 released on March 27, 2020.

 The original web novel series can also be found on the Japanese-language Let’s Become Novelists website.
 The web novel’s story has already reached a satisfying ending, but the light novels have been expanding on the backstories of characters and introducing new elements.
 Additional characters/monsters like Charybdis were also introduced.

 Starting in 2015, Fuse teamed up with manga artist Taiki Kawakami to serialize a monthly manga adaptation of the main story.
-So far, the TenSura manga is up to Volume 12 and Volume 14 is scheduled to release on December 4, 2019.
-There’s also a spin-off manga called How Monsters Walk that’s up to five volumes as of March 29, 2019.
+So far, the TenSura manga is up to Volume 14, which was delayed from December 2019 to March 2020.
+There’s also a spin-off manga called How Monsters Walk that’s up to six volumes as of October 30, 2019.

 Yen Press has licensed the English translation of the That Time I Got Reincarnated As A Slime novel series.
-The English version will be up to Volume 6 as of August 20, 2019, while Volume 7 is scheduled to release on December 10, 2019.
-The English manga is up to Volume 10 already, but Volume 11 isn’t coming out until October 15, 2019.
-Volume 12 is scheduled for March 17, 2020.
+The English version was up to Volume 8 as of May 19, 2020.
+The English manga will be up to Volume 13 as of June 16, 2020.